-Join us either for this hybrid conference experience, August 2 -4, 2021 hosted in Asheville, North Carolina.
+Join us either for this conference experience hosted in Asheville, North Carolina.
 Nestled in the Blue Ridge Mountains, Asheville is a peaceful respite but not to be misrepresented as sleepy!
 Known for architecture, the Biltmore Estate, Asheville is a haven for outdoor enthusiasts, art lovers, music lovers, and foodies!
 Asheville offers opportunities for exploring humanities as conference participants explore and reflect upon contemporary issues in higher education.

 For 40 years, Lilly Conferences have provided opportunities for the presentation of the scholarship of teaching and learning.
 Conference participants are comprised of graduate students, faculty, and administrators at various stages in their academic careers that come from across the United States, representing nearly every discipline found in higher education.
 Offering a variety of sessions, participants can attend interactive sessions formatted as 20- and 40-minute concurrent sessions, or virtual poster gallery.
 Programming includes traditional plenary addresses, formal, and informal networking sessions.